Cwickniss/watson-assistant-multi-bot-agent/README.md

 ![AppHomePage](images/app_home_page.png)

-- On command prompt monitor logs using the command
+- In command prompt, monitor logs using the command
 ```
 ibmcloud cf logs watson-assistant-multi-bot-agent
 ```
+* _Note: if the application fails to recognize your query, wait several minutes.
+Watson may still be training in the background._

 - On the application home page type a weather related query `What does the weather look like tomorrow?`.
 ![Query1](images/query_1.png)
 - Check the log files and notice that the message first goes to Agent Bot and then it is redirected to the Weather Bot.
 ![AppLogs1](images/app_logs_1.png)
 - In the interface, you are asked to enter the location.
 Enter a location, e.g. `Bengaluru`.
 - Check the logs.
 Because the conversation with the Weather Bot has not ended, subsequent messages are sent to the Weather Bot itself, without the intervention of the Agent Bot.